 The core reason to be a freelancer is that one does not have to commit to full working hours that will destroy the joy of working and possibly putting personal life at stake.
-As a freelancer you can decide your own working hours and show up to work in your pajamas.
-You don’t have to endure the colleague who yells into the phone or to be paranoid that your boss will catch you reading gossip blogs.
+As a freelancer, you can decide your own working hours and show up to work in your pajamas.
+You don’t have to endure the colleague who yells into the phone or be paranoid that your boss will catch you reading gossip blogs.

 However freelancing can be a lonely existence.
 You might find yourself not leaving the house for days and stalking everyone in your chat list just to feel humane.
 This is when co-working comes into play.

 What’s Co-working exactly?

 Co-working is essentially the best of both worlds.
 This concept consists of you renting a workspace for a period of time at an office where other people do the same.
 You and other co-workers are not employed by the same company, working on different projects yet you work side by side with the others creating an ideal working environment.
 You still get to punch in and out as you please and you are not under the watchful eye of your boss but at the very same time, you get a change of environment and engage in watercooler talk.
 You may spare your friends in your chat list now.